 Waste management and recycling

-Our shared building recently implemented a centralised bin store.
-By using these services we ensured that nothing went to landfill and we recycled at least 50% of our waste, thereby receiving a Silver Standard of Recycling Award.
+Our shared building has a centralised bin store.
+By using the services of First Mile, we ensured that nothing went to landfill and we recycled 71% of our waste.
 The waste that cannot be recycled is sent to an Energy from Waste facility where it is safely incinerated.
 The process generates heat and electricity that is used in UK homes and by-products residues are used in the construction industry.
-We are aiming to reach 80% of waste recycled by 2023 and receive the Gold Standard of Recycling Award.

 We have well established recycling procedures inside the building for paper products, cardboard, cans, plastic, batteries and toner cartridges.
 We also have procedures in place for food waste composting.